Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 Similar to `visible` property, it is possible to control the `disabled` state with the following scenarios:

 - direct value of `boolean` type
-- binding to a property of the `boolean` type
 - binding to a property of the `Function` type that evaluates condition and returns `boolean` value

 #### Using direct value of boolean type